ManigandanCR-7/Neuw-bloom-/README.md

 Open index.html directly in your browser or run a simple server:

-bash
-Copy code
-python3 -m http.server
+2 .
 Mobile Installation (PWA)
 Open index.html on your mobile browser

 Tap “Add to Home Screen”

 The app installs and behaves like a native mobile app

-🖼️ Pages Overview
+3. 🖼️ Pages Overview
 index.html → First page with clock, notes, timer, and navigation button

 soul.html → Prototype page with the Soul Chemistry tracker